Welcome to my webpage!

 My name is Elsa Voytas.

 I am a Research Scientist at Meta.
 Before Meta, I was an assistant professor of Quantitative Social Science at Dartmouth College and Political Science at IE University.
 My research examines how experiencing, remembering, and confronting past violence influences contemporary political decisions.
 I apply a range of methodological techniques, including field and survey experiments, causal inference, focus groups, and interviews, to ask how societies can advance social justice and build peace.
-As an instructor, I teach courses on quantitative methods and peace, justice, and conflict resolution.
+As an instructor, I taught courses on quantitative methods and peace, justice, and conflict resolution.

 Publications